neptune-ai/examples/utils/migration_tools/from_wandb/README.md

 # Introduction
 This script is intended to export run metadata from Weights and Biases to Neptune.
-**This is in beta and is offered without any warranties.**
-We invite contributions to improve this script.
+**This is in beta and we invite feedback and contributions to improve this script.**

 # Prerequisites
 - A Weights and Biases account, `wandb` library installed, and environment variables set.